|Molecular Biology of Gene in Extremophiles|

 |HEAD||Pr FORTERRE Patrick / email@example.com|

 In parallel to these experimental studies, S. Gribaldo and P. Forterre supervise in silico research projects to tackle fundamental evolutionary questions.
 We have set up a new method based on comparative genomics to detect integrated viruses in archaeal and bacterial genomes.
-Our results suggest that integration of viral and plasmids are even more frequent than currently thought.
-Furthermore, our analysis indicates that most ORFans in archaeal and acterial genomes are of viral origin.
-We also performed several phylogenomic analyses to understand the origin and evolution of major molecular mechanisms in the three domains of life.
-Our phylogenies of the translation and transcription apparatus help to set up a robust phylogeny of the archaeal domain and led to the proposal of a new archaeal phylum.
+Our results suggest that integration of viral and plasmids are even more frequent than currently thought, and that most ORFans in archaeal and acterial genomes are of viral origin.
+We also performed several phylogenomic analyses to understand the origin and evolution of major molecular mechanisms, such as aerobic respiration.
+Our phylogenies of the translation and transcription apparatus help to set up a robust phylogeny of the archaeal domain and led to the proposal of a new archaeal phylum, the Thaumarchaea.

 |More informations on our web site|